10 Best Bass Baits for Ponds: Find Peace in Murky Water Madness

 I have found that moving the lure after dead sticking is when the strikes occur most.
 The method also works well in covered areas.

-Without a doubt, the 3-inch Senko is one of the best baits for pond fishing.
+Without a doubt, the 3-inch Senko worm is one of the best baits for pond fishing.
 Note, a rounded hook with a short shank works best with a Wacky rig.

 There is also a weighted version of the Wacky rig.
 However, the weightless version is more effective as pond fishing bait.